International Travel Packing List: Your Guide for a Stress-Free Trip

 International Travel Packing List Checklist

-Packing for an international trip doesn’t need to be overwhelming, you just need to take a little extra time doing so.
+Packing for an international trip doesn’t need to be overwhelming, you just need to take a little extra time to do it.

 You can pack your checked luggage and carry-on bag as you usually would but be sure to pack a spare outfit or two, and most importantly – don’t forget your passport and other important travel documents.